-Departing CEO paid $5.2 million 'retention’ bonus by chain where 2,800 residents died
+Departing CEO paid $5.2 million ‘retention’ bonus by chain where 2,800 residents died

 In a November conference call, the company’s chief financial officer, Tom DiVittorio, said, “We are more dedicated than ever to providing the highest quality care possible.”

-The American Health Care Association, which represents for-profit nursing home chains such as Genesis and other health care providers, has been vigorously lobbying for more federal assistance to meet the costs of the pandemic, on top of the more than $10 billion that the federal government has already committed to nursing homes for emergency aid.
+The American Health Care Association, which represents for-profit nursing home chains such as Genesis and other health-care providers, has been vigorously lobbying for more federal assistance to meet the costs of the pandemic, on top of the more than $10 billion that the federal government has already committed to nursing homes for emergency aid.

 “Our nursing home providers are facing the worst financial crisis in the history of the industry due to increased costs related to covid,” said the head of the association, Mark Parkinson.
 “Without adequate resources, the U.S. will repeat the same mistakes made during the initial outbreak last spring.”

-A survey of its members, the association reported, found that 86 percent of nursing homes are currently operating at a profit margin of 3 percent or less.
+A survey of its members, the association reported, found that 86 percent of nursing homes are operating at a profit margin of 3 percent or less.

 Critics point out, however, that some nursing home operators have become adept at funneling profits to affiliated companies, from which they buy a variety of services.
 A Washington Post investigation found that the California-based Brius chain has become a leader in this field.
 A Post analysis found that Genesis is within the top five chains nationally in the amount of money each nursing home pays to affiliated entities.
 And as income streams are dispersed, care suffers.